cdl-geneseo/geneseo-dictionary/N/Nicklebag.md

 # Nicklebag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nicklebag

 Created by  Unknown User (lav4), last modified by  Unknown User (baj2) on Nov 20, 2012

 noun: a traditional $5 bag of marijuana, which yields about 5 rolled jointsObsolete, 2012.
 Joyce